AndresNamm/study/statistics/random_variables.md

 #### **BINOMIAL DISTRIBUTION**

 For Binomial distribution
-+ The experiment measures how many positive results we got when doing the bernoulli experiment n times.
++ The sample measures how many positive results we got when doing the bernoulli experiment **n** times.
-+ The basic outcome of an experiment is the the collection of n bernoulli experiments
++ The basic outcome of an sample is the the collection of **n** bernoulli experiments
-+ The experiment outcome is mapped to X.We have function X where we take a result of experiment (for example trial_result=[1,1,0,1,0,0,1]) with certain amount of trials and X(trial_result)=k , aka how many times there was success in one experiment.
++ The experiment outcome is mapped to X .We have function X where we take a result of experiment (for example trial_result=[1,1,0,1,0,0,1]) with certain amount of trials and X(trial_result)=k , aka how many times there was success in one experiment.
 In this case X.s could be in range [0,1,2,3,4,5,6,7,....].
 Each experiment in this case becomes 1 element in the sample.

 **Sample example**